Uninhabitable Earth: Life After Warming

 From its first sentence – “It is worse, much worse, than you think” – the book chillingly describes the vastness of the threat we face.

 Through short chapters on heat, hunger, floods, wildfires, disasters, fresh water, air quality, plagues, economic collapse and conflict, Wallace-Wells paints a frightening picture of life in 2100 based on various possible trajectories of planetary warming.

 For example, at three to four degrees warming in this century, towards which we are headed barring a change in course, we will see “suffering beyond anything that has ever occurred”: equatorial regions will be unlivable; southern Europe, Caribbean and Sub-Saharan Africa will experience multi-year – or even permanent - drought; wildfires in the U.S. will expand ten-fold; Miami, Dhaka, Shanghai and a hundred other cities will be flooded; between 140 million and 1 billion people will be displaced from their homes; and the world’s economy will face a hit of about $600 trillion dollars (twice the world’s current wealth).

-A number of climate scientists pointed out specific errors in Wallace-Wells’ original article, and have criticized his book for overstating the likelihood of extreme warming (six to eight degree Celsius by 2100) and the impacts of warming.
-As a result, some fear that the book unnecessarily breeds resignation and despair.
+A number of climate scientists pointed out specific errors in Wallace-Wells’ original article, and some reviewers have criticized his book for focusing on worst-case scenarios for global warming and their impacts.
+As a result, some have argued that the book unnecessarily breeds resignation and despair.